justinjzs/demo/readme.txt

 please read me!
 git is free!
-this line will be deleted!！
+this line will be deleted!！2
-conflict
+ok